5/5/2025

 Operator

-the question and answer portion of our call.
-I would now like to turn it back to Kyle Gaynow for any additional or closing remarks.
+And this does conclude the question and answer portion of our call.
+I would now like to turn it back to Kyle Gano for any additional or closing remarks.

 speaker

 Thanks, everyone.
-I know we didn't get to all of your questions, and for those of you that missed, we'll be following up with you individually.
+I know we didn't get to all of your questions.
+For those of you that missed, we'll be following up with you individually.
 But thanks, everyone, for joining this afternoon.
-As you can see, we've made meaningful progress across several critical priorities of the business when we think about Ingressa, reaccelerating new patient starts, improving access for health care providers and the patients they serve, successfully launching chronicity and initiating multiple phase three studies.
-Neurocrine's never been in a stronger position and will continue to remain focused on execution and evolution of the pipeline as we move through the remainder of the year.
-So looking forward to seeing you all at the upcoming conferences or on your latest Zoom call.
+As you can see, we've made meaningful progress across several critical priorities of the business when we think about Ingresa. re-accelerating new patient starts, improving access for healthcare providers and the patients they serve, successfully launching chronicity and initiating multiple phase three studies.
+Neurocrine has never been in a stronger position and will continue to remain focused on execution and evolution of the pipeline as we move through the remainder of the year.
+So looking forward to seeing all the upcoming conferences or on your latest Zoom call.
 So looking forward to speaking with you soon.
 Thanks so much.

 speaker